The Dangers of Conscientious Culture With Barrington Martin II & Corey Kilpack | OAP #79

 I don't know.

-Hey, so when we're talking about this, Barrington, I want to ask you some personal stuff.
+Hey, while we're talking about this, Barrington, I want to ask you some personal stuff.

 Tell me what happened specifically with you since you ran for office and to get here.